Quantum spin models of commensurate $p$-wave magnets

 While we have focused on the strong-coupling limit in this work, an important open question is whether the $p$-wave magnet also emerges in the weak-coupling regime.
 In addition, now that effective spin models realizing the $p$-wave magnet have been established, a natural next step is to investigate its magnon excitation spectrum and associated dynamical properties.
 Another promising direction is to examine whether lattice distortions can generate finite DM interactions in Kitaev candidate materials by lifting local inversion symmetry on the relevant bonds.
 This could provide a route to the additional anisotropic exchanges needed to stabilize commensurate $p$-wave magnetism.
 A representative example is the Kitaev material $\beta$-Li$_2$IrO$_3$, where the presence of weak DM interactions was predicted~\cite{yadav2018strain}.

-\textbf{\textit{Acknowledgments.---}} We thank Matthew Bunney and Themba Hodge for insightful discussions related to this work.
+\textbf{\textit{Acknowledgments.---}} We thank Matthew Bunney, Themba Hodge, and Matthias Vojta for insightful discussions related to this work.
 G.B.S. thanks Johannes Knolle, Moon Jip Park, and SungBin Lee for hosting during the initial stage of this work.
-This work was supported by the Australian Research Council (ARC) through Grants No.\ DP200101118 and DP240100168.
+This work was supported by the Australian Research Council (ARC) through Grant No.\ DP240100168.
 This research was undertaken using resources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government.
+G.B.S. acknowledges support from the National Research Foundation of Korea (NRF) through Grant No. RS-2024-00453943.
 Tensor network calculations were performed using the TeNPy Library~\cite{10.21468/SciPostPhysLectNotes.5,10.21468/SciPostPhysCodeb.41}.